 Kucinich Wins $8 Million Dollars for Gulf War Illnesses Research

-WASHINGTON - Efforts by Congressman Dennis Kucinich (D-OH) to continue to help ailing veterans of the first Gulf War paid off yesterday when he won the inclusion of $8,000,000 for Gulf War Veterans Illnesses (GWVI) in H.R.
-3326, the Defense Appropriations spending bill.
+WASHINGTON - Efforts by Congressman Dennis Kucinich (D-OH) to continue to help ailing veterans of the first Gulf War paid off yesterday when he won the inclusion of $8,000,000 for the Gulf War Veterans’ Illness Research Program (GWVIRP) in H.R.
+1437, the Continuing Resolution for Fiscal Year 2011.

-"One in four veterans of the first Gulf War suffers from Gulf War Veterans Illnesses.
-We absolutely cannot allow the research to be stopped.
-That is even more true recently as research has advanced dramatically in the last few years," said Kucinich
+“One in four veterans of the first Gulf War suffers from Gulf War Veterans Illnesses.
+We absolutely cannot allow the research into ways to provide relief to be stopped.
+We owe it to our veterans,” said Kucinich

-"We have a responsibility to find treatments for the soldiers who continue to pay a heavy price for their service over 15 years later.
-We cannot leave them behind," added Kucinich
+“We have a responsibility to find treatments for the soldiers who continue to pay a heavy price for their service over 15 years later,” added Kucinich

 This is the world we live in.
 This is the world we cover.